| you are here => FAQs <= you are here |

 Disclaimer: It is not possible to diagnose a finishing problem or the potential hazards of an operation via these pages.
 All information

-presented here is solely for general reference and does not represent a professional opinion.
+presented here is solely for general reference and does not represent a professional opinion nor the policy of an author's employer.
+The

 If you are seeking a product or service related to metal finishing, please check these Directories: